- Services and Treatments

 LVHN has a full array of health care professionals to serve you, including physicians and advanced practice clinicians, such as certified registered nurse practitioners (CRNP) and physician assistants (PA-C).
 These highly trained physicians and clinicians can serve as your primary care professional for most health care needs as part of your care team.

 Our focus is on keeping you healthy and making you the center of your care.
 We partner with you to manage your health with a focus on prevention.
 If you have a disease or illness, we will support you with a wide array of physicians and specialists.
 Together, we build a relationship that can last a lifetime.

 We provide high-quality care in an environment where you can feel comfortable and understood in a positive and convenient setting.
 We’re here when you need us.

-Prevention-focused primary care providers
+Prevention-focused primary care doctors and clinicians

 We get to know you, as well as your health care needs.
 As your advocate, we help you navigate the health care system and focus on:

 - Well visits and physical exams